lionelroy/tdd-react-jest-enzyme/README.md

 		export default App;
 	-----Success All tests are pass

-- Now we must implement test in case the appState returns Null which we don't want(Null ZOMBIES) Add to App.test.js it('', () => {
+- Now we must implement test in case the appState returns Null which we don't want(Null NZOMBIES(N)) Add to App.test.js it('', () => {
 		       const appWrapper = shallow(<App />);